Nexmo/nexmo-developer/_tutorials/en/voice-api/ivr-node/try-it-yourself.md

 vercel login
 ```

-> If you're using vercel, it will generates a URL.
+> If you're using vercel, it will generate a URL.
 You can also set your own domain at vercel.
 It might also be useful to know that there is a `nexmo app:update` command if you need update the URLs you set at any time

 All set?
 Then deploy the serverless function to vercel: